-Details: Collaboratively researched (2-3 students), individually written issues or trend feature.
-Wordlength equivalent to more than 3000 words.
-This is the final assessment task.
-Students will receive written comments and a grade.
+Details: Collaborative production (2 - 3 students), of a "profile" or other type of feature article/package (including background research, recording interviews and the final writing-up/production).
+Word-length equivalent to more than 3000 words.
+Students will receive written comments, a grade, and feedback in class.